Dream job? Get paid to watch Netflix shows

 OnlineCasinos.com is looking for a professional TV binger to watch and review popular TV shows.

-The job description for this unique position requires the TV binger to immerse themselves in a variety of TV shows, ranging from gripping dramas to captivating comedies.
-The chosen candidate will be responsible for evaluating the quality of the storyline, character development, production values, and overall viewer experience.
-Additionally, they will provide recommendations on shows worth watching and share their expertise on social media platforms.
+The chosen candidate will evaluate shows’ storyline quality, character development, production values and overall viewer experience.
+Additionally, they’ll share their recommendations on social media.

-So, what does it pay? $2,000 plus $500 for snacks and the cost of a Netflix subscription.
+So, what does it pay?
+The binger gets $2,000 plus $500 for snacks and the cost of a Netflix subscription.

 Also, it’s a remote job, so you can do it from anywhere.